rssoftwareab/arrigo-support/docs/arrigo_local_api_usage_instructions.md

 The star/asterisk (`*`) prefix of the address denotes a binding.
 This means that that the variable will be included in the [Subscription](#Subscriptions) of the Pvl file, and that value updates (for that variable) will be published to the client.

-**Note!**
-As for now the API only supports bound variables.
-OneShot bindings and plain client-initiated polling is planned but not yet implemented.

 ### Access

 If the user lacks the minimum access level needed for reading a variable then no subscription will be set up for that variable.
 This also implies that you shouldn't create a variable with a higher access level on reading than on writing since this variable then effectively will be "filtered out".